 Polishing A Fountain Pen Nib

-You’ve probably used a silver polishing cloth to make your jewelry or silverware shine like new.
+You’ve probably used a silver polishing cloth, sometimes referred to as a Sunshine Cloth, to make your jewelry or silverware shine like new.
 Well guess what… you can do the same thing with your fountain pen nibs!
 Simply use a polishing cloth on your nibs and carefully wipe away the years of tarnish.
 I say carefully because you don’t want to snag the tip of your nib in the cloth and either drop your pen or bend your nib.
 On less expensive, plated nibs, you can also rub away the gold plating with too much polishing.

 My preferred technique is to start near the pen body and wipe towards the tip of the nib.
 Ideally, instead of holding the pen stationary and moving the cloth, you will hold the cloth stationary and move the nib across it.
 Both of these techniques will minimize the chances of you accidentally dropping the pen that you’re working on.
 As an added precaution, be sure to work over a soft surface like carpet in case you do drop your pen.
 You can also work on specific trouble spots by polishing in very small circles.
 You’ll want to be more careful near the very tip of the nib so you don’t damage it.